Vedapriya306/Mental-Health-Analysis/README.md

 ---
 # Mental-Health-Analysis
+**🧠 Project Overview**
+This project analyzed data from the Hennepin County SHAPE 2022 survey data to examine whether individuals who needed mental health care but did not receive it experienced insurance or stigma-related barriers, and how these barriers differ across gender and race/ethnicity.
+We used statistical modeling to identify patterns and disparities in access to care using R language.

 **❓ Research Question**
-_How do insurance and stigma-related barriers affect the likelihood of unmet mental health care needs, and do these effects vary across gender and racial/ethnic groups?_
+How do insurance and stigma-related barriers affect the likelihood of unmet mental health care needs, and do these effects vary across gender and racial/ethnic groups?
 ---
 **🎯 Objectives**
 1. Analyzed unmet mental health needs by race and gender using descriptive statistics.